 - a mix of standard lectures and guest lectures from industry and academia

-- consist of “theory” questions plus little programming exercises to be done on students’ personal laptops, using students’ own GitHub repo as the place to push/pull
+- consist of “theory” questions plus programming exercises to be done on students’ personal laptops, using students’ own GitHub repos as the place to push/pull

 - for each week, there is an exercise set (not graded) that covers that week’s topic